Tutoring Services & Academic Support

 No, but we give preference to hiring MATC students as tutors.

-As a student, you need a GPA of at least 2.5 (3.0 for some assignments); a B or better in the course in which you want to tutor (or an equivalent course); and a recommendation from a teacher of the course.
+As a student, you need a GPA of at least 2.5 (3.0 for some assignments) and a B or better in the course in which you want to tutor (or an equivalent course).
 Non-student applicants are evaluated based on their experience and education.
+All tutors must possess basic technology skills, as the position requires use of online platforms.

 You can work from two to 19 hours a week, according to your schedule and the need for your services.

 YES!
 Most math and science courses (especially algebra, anatomy & physiology, and chemistry) are in high need of tutors.
-American Sign Language, accounting, and computer classes are also in high demand.
+American Sign Language, Accounting, Electricity, Paramedic, Human Services, IT, Nursing and TV program courses are also in high demand.
 You cannot tutor for a class in which you are currently enrolled.

 Yes.
 MATC offers paid training before each semester, orientation (regardless of start date), and individualized coaching throughout the semester.